midwest-js/midwest/README.md

-# Warepot
+# Midwest Express

 ## Usage

-Warepot is a collection of middleware & utilities for Express.
+Midwest Express is a collection of middleware & utilities for Express.
 Through the `initRoutes` utility it also enables one to structure routes very differently from standard Express.

-The main concept behind warepot is the concept of the responder middleware.
+The main concept behind Midwest is the concept of the responder middleware.
 Basically no other middleware should be sending the response, they should simply call `next()` until the responder is reached.
 The responder then either send the contents of `res.locals` as JSON, or renders a template.